Royal baby, sporting triumphs - even Britain's economy looking up

 Labour conceded that the second-quarter growth was welcome but said it was long overdue.
 It kept up its calls for the government to bring forward spending on infrastructure.

-"This is also the slowest recovery for over 100 years," said Ed Balls, the party's would-be chancellor.
+"This is also the slowest recovery for over 100 years," said Ed Balls, the party's would-be finance minister.
 "Simply to catch up all the ground we have lost under David Cameron and George Osborne, we would need growth of 1.3 percent each quarter over the next two years."

 Britain's economy is faring better than many others in Europe but it does still remain 3.3 percent smaller than before the 2008-09 recession, and it is likely get some more nurturing by the Bank of England as soon as next month.